Part I: Uncertainties

 Circumstantially, of course, 1948 was radically different from 1917.
 The dating was post-war rather than war-time; there was no invasion, as in 1917-18, by the supportive power; there had been vigorous public debate on Zionism over the years preceding the recognition in contrast to the privacy of Jewish diplomacy leading up to Balfour; the U.S. decision followed not periodic pogroms against Jewish communities in Eastern Europe, as in the late-19th and early-20th centuries, but the immeasurably more catastrophic Nazi Holocaust; and it came after decades-long experience of Zionism-on-the-ground and much resultant Arab-Jewish conflict – an unknown issue in Ottoman Palestine with its small millennia-old Jewish community in the years before 1917.

-Caveats aside, the recurring incidence of unanticipated contingency, 1917 and 1948 – along with the widespread forebodings that were contemporaneously articulated in the United Kingdom and the United States, over homeland and state respectively – was not just a matter of historical curiosity, representing capricious turns of events of no fundamental significance.
+Caveats aside, the recurring incidence of unanticipated contingency, 1917 and 1948 – along with the widespread forebodings that were contemporaneously articulated in the United Kingdom and the United States, over homeland and state respectively – is not just a matter of historical curiosity, representing capricious turns of events of no fundamental significance.
 The improbabilities characterising both policies meant that Zionist Jews, from the very outset, and in a way that profoundly affected their political behaviour, had an unsettling and persisting sense of the fragility of first British, and then American, commitments to their cause and to their long-term sustainability once the pressures of war in 1917 and of post-war disarray in 1948 had passed.
 Apart from a brief interlude in the mid-1920s, crisis followed crisis in Palestine, and with them endlessly ineffectual investigations into the intractable inter-communal conflicts – Michael T. Benson writing how ‘the dreary compilations of commissions, committees, boards, and inquiries since the 1920s had become an ever-widening sea of paper, a barrier that had kept the Jews from their promised land of refuge’.
 (Harry S. Truman and the Founding of Israel .)

 The Zionist leadership, apprehensive and insecure in both domestic and international contexts, felt compelled to pursue their programme through the decades with as much forceful self-assertion and belligerent purpose as they could muster.
 The American rabbi Stephen Wise and the Anglo-American journalist Jacob de Haas, objecting to the British (Passfield) White Paper of 1930 – which proposed strict limits to Jewish immigration following the bloody inter-communal riots of 1929 – published a book entitled The Great Betrayal (1930), describing what they termed ‘the descent from Balfour to Passfield’ as ‘an appallingly complete annulment of what had been assumed by the nations to have become an unalterable British obligation’ and reminding their readers ‘that the case of the Jews in all countries is absolutely exceptional, falls outside all the ordinary rules and maxims…’.
 The British White Paper had ‘turned the Jewish World black with mourning’.
 Facing up to insistent Zionist demands for presidential support in Washington in the mid-1940s, Harry Truman later recalled: ‘I do not think I ever had as much pressure and propaganda aimed at the White House as I had in this instance.
 The persistence of a few of the extreme Zionist leaders – actuated by political motives and engaging in political threats – disturbed and annoyed me’.
 (Harry Truman, 1946-52: Years of Trial and Hope .)
 Benson reproduces a calculation made by White House staff that, in 1947 and 1948, Truman had been sent 48,600 telegrams, 790,575 cards, and 81,200 other items of mail on the issue of Palestine.
 Writing to the Florida senator, Claude Pepper, in October 1947, the President claimed that he had lately ‘received about 35,000 pieces of mail and propaganda from the Jews in the country….I put it all in a pile and struck a match to it – I never looked at a single one of the letters…’.